simplex-chat/simplexmq/protocol/xrcp.md

 ### Establishing TLS connection

+Both controller and host use 2-element certificate chains with unique self-signed CA root representing long-term identities.
+Leaf certificates aren't stored and instead generated on each session start.

-Host connects to controller via TCP session and validates CA credentials during TLS handshake.
-Controller acts as a TCP server in this connection, to avoid host device listening on a port, which might create an attack vector.
-During TLS handshake the controller's TCP server MUST present a self-signed two-certificate chain where the fingerprint of the first certificate MUST be the same as in the announcement.
+A controller runs a TCP server to avoid opening listening socket on a host, which might create an attack vector.
+A controller keeps no sensitive data to be exposed this way.

-Host device presents its own client certificate chain with CA representing a long-term identity of the host device.
+During TLS handshake, parties validate certificate chains against previously known (from invitation or storage) CA fingerprints.
+The fingerprints MUST be the same as in the invitation and in the subsequent connections.

 ### Session verification and protocol negotiation

-Once TLS session is established, both the host and controller device present a "session security code" to the user who must match them (e.g., visually or via QR code scan) and confirm on the host device.
+Once TLS session is established, both the host and controller devices present a "session security code" to the user who must match them (e.g., visually or via QR code scan) and confirm on the host device.
 The session security code must be a digest of tlsunique channel binding.
 As it is computed as a digest of the TLS handshake for both the controller and the host, it will validate that the same TLS certificates are used on both sides, and that the same TLS session is established, mitigating the possibility of MITM attack in the connection.

-Once the session is confirmed by the user, the host device sends HELLO block to the controller.
+Once the session is confirmed by the user, the host sends HELLO block to the controller.

-XRCP block size is 16384 bytes.
+XRCP blocks inside TLS are padded to 16384 bytes.

-Host HELLO must contain:
+Host HELLO block must contain:
 - new session DH key - used to compute new shared secret with the controller keys from the announcement.
 - encrypted part of HELLO block (JSON object), containing:
   - chosen protocol version.